OnChem/CEM141/README.md

 <br/>

 ## Note
 #### The Section folders contain the team assignments for the respective section numbers.
-Once the file (Section#_Teams.csv) is accessed, there is an option to search for your name right above the table header.
+Once the file (Section#_Teams.csv) is accessed, there is an option to search for your group right above the table headers (Last Name, First Name, Team Number).